thebestexotic98/dht11/README.md

 1. As you can see, we give two different coding (DHT11 sensor and 4 digit 7-segment display).
 2. From the simulation, we could not receive any result from the DHT11 sensor but we receive the simulation result for the 7-segment display.
 This is the link for the simulation picture: https://imgur.com/a/h9bNcB0
 3. For the hardware part, as you can see we have a problem for dht11 sensor to work because it cannot receive signal from the microcontroller, so dht11 sensor cannot function.
+But when we try troubleshoot the dht11 sensor with arduino, it work perfectly.
+So, we conclude that it have a problem with the connection from the microcontroller or CPLD.
 4. For the 4-digit 7-segment display, we actually make it work but due to hardware troubleshooting, we lost the output.
-5. Then, we try to combine it together into one code, but still when we uploaded the code to the CPLD, it did not working.
+5. Then, we try to combine it together into one code, but still when we uploaded the code to the CPLD, it did not working because the 7-segment display output 0
+(means that it did not receive any input from the dht11 sensor).
+After that, due to troubleshooting for the hardware, we lost again the output.
 6. So, this youtube video will show the progress of our project: https://youtu.be/nDr88O4JYqg .
 This video just show the simulation of the 7-segment display and the hardware progress for 7-segment display.